jseb2520/auto_bitacora/README.md

 ```
 Returns the status of the service.

-### Binance Webhook
+### Webhooks for Transaction Updates
 ```
 POST /api/webhook/binance
+POST /api/webhook/revolut
+POST /api/webhook/kraken
 ```
-Endpoint for receiving transaction updates from Binance.
+Endpoints for receiving transaction updates from respective platforms.

 ## Scheduled Tasks

-- **Daily Transaction Fetch**: Runs at midnight UTC every day to fetch all transactions for the current day.
+- **Daily Transaction Fetch**: Runs at midnight UTC every day to fetch all transactions for the current day from all configured platforms.

 ## Webhook Configuration

-To set up the Binance webhook:
+### Binance Webhook Setup
 1. Log in to your Binance account
 2. Navigate to API Management
 3. Set up a webhook with the URL of your deployed service (e.g., `https://your-service.com/api/webhook/binance`)
+4. Configure the webhook to listen for order updates

+### Revolut Webhook Setup
+1. Log in to your Revolut Business account
+2. Go to Developer Settings
+3. Create a new webhook with the URL of your deployed service (e.g., `https://your-service.com/api/webhook/revolut`)
+4. Select "Transactions" as the event type

+### Kraken Webhook Setup
+1. Log in to your Kraken account
+2. Go to Settings > API
+3. Set up a webhook with the URL of your deployed service (e.g., `https://your-service.com/api/webhook/kraken`)
 4. Configure the webhook to listen for order updates

 ## Architecture